darkmastermindz/AllergyScribe-iOS/README.md

 If you would like to help contribute with early stages of development, please email hello@hanselwei.dev

 ## Inspiration
-  Recently I have found that I needed immunotherapy for my allergies (Allergy Shots) and have finished treatment and gotten a lot better.
+  Recently I have found that I needed immunotherapy for my allergies (Allergy Shots), have finished treatment, and gotten a lot better.
   After going the process I really wanted a way to keep track of my shots and foods I have been eating and see how they coorelate.
   The current apps available doesn't do a great job in user experience.
   Finding the allergy menu at restaurants is annoying.